mjz-smu/codelab_instructions/README.md

 * Basic familiarity with Linux command line

 ## Installation
-These instructions are for Google Cloud Console
+These instructions are designed to run in Google Cloud Shell.
+If not running in Cloud Shell, some additional setup may be needed.
 They detail a simple PKB setup to run basic tests on GCP.
 Additional setup may be required to run benchmarks on other providers and more complex benchmarks may also require additional setup that is specific to that benchmark
 More complete instructions for all tasks can be found here

 Go to your cloud console (console.cloud.google.com) and click the ‘Activate Cloud Shell’ button on the top right of the screen.

-Inline-style:
 ![alt text](images/cloud_shell_icon.png "Cloud Shell Icon")

-Clone or download the PerfkitBenchmarker Repo
+Cloud Shell provides a small virtual machine that is preloaded with Google Cloud development tools.
+It also has your PROJECT_ID set to your current project.

+In cloud shell, clone the PerfkitBenchmarker Repository into your directory

     git clone https://github.com/SMU-ATT-Center-for-Virtualization/PerfKitBenchmarker.git

-Install PKB dependencies
+Move into the PerfKitBenchmarker directory and install PKB's dependencies

-    cd /path/to/PerfKitBenchmarker
+    cd PerfKitBenchmarker

     sudo pip install -r requirements.txt

-Just running `./pkb.py` will attempt to run a standard set of benchmarks on default machine types in the default region.
+Now we are able to start running benchmarks.
+Just executing `./pkb.py` will attempt to run a standard set of benchmarks on default machine types in the default region.

 To run a specific benchmark, we need to use flags.
 Lets say we want to run a throughput test (iperf) for n1-standard-2 machines.
 We would need to use the `--benchmarks` flag and the `--machine_type` flag.